Claudia Fernández: Television career

 In 2005 she starred in the reality show Cambio de Vida (es), the Uruguayan version of The Simple Life, where she and Tammara Benasús played bratty city girls trying to survive in rural surroundings.

 In 2007 Fernández entered in the fourth season of ShowMatch with Maximiliano D'Iorio as a replacement for the Argentine actress, vedette and comedian, Iliana Calabró in the re-entry round.
 She was eliminated in the 22nd round.
-She paritcipated in the fifth season of Bailando por un Sueño with Julian Carvajal as a replacement for the Argentine vedette and model, Eliana Guercio in the re-entry round.
+She participated in the fifth season of Bailando por un Sueño with Julian Carvajal as a replacement for the Argentine vedette and model, Eliana Guercio in the re-entry round.
 She was eliminated in the 26th round, having danced only 2 rounds.

-In February 2017, she replaced Diego González as host of Escape Perfecto - Edición Famosos; The show co-hosted by Annasofía Facello and broadcast on Channel 10 ended on June 17, 2020.
+In February 2017, she replaced Diego González as host of Escape Perfecto - Edición Famosos; The show co-hosted by Annasofía Facello and broadcast on Channel 10 ended on 17 June 2020.
 During the second half of 2019, she presented ¿Qué haría tu hijo?, the local adaptation of the British program What Would Your Kid Do?.
 In September 2019, it was announced that Fernández would be part of Got Talent Uruguay as a member of the panel of judges, along with Orlando Petinatti, María Noel Ricceto and Agustín Casanova.
-The first season of the show premiered on June 22, 2020, while the second on April 12, 2021.
+The first season of the show premiered on June 22, 2020 and was renewed for a second and third season, airing for the last time in November 2022.

+In 2024, Fernández competed on and won the fourth season of ¿Quién es la máscara? as "Sapa".
+In December 2024, she was confirmed as a judge for the upcoming Teledoce's show Tu cara me suena.